sourcemeta/registry/docs/commercial.md

 license](https://github.com/sourcemeta/registry/blob/main/LICENSE) rather than
 a traditional open-source model.

-## Starter Edition
+## Editions

-You can deploy and use the Registry at no cost with all features included, up to a specified limit of schemas (see the [Pricing](https://www.sourcemeta.com/#pricing) page for more information).
-This free tier is designed to support individual developers, small teams, and organizations getting started with JSON Schema.
+You can use the Registry at no cost with all features included for non-commercial and evaluation purposes.
+However, commercial deployments require a license from Sourcemeta.

-## Pro and Enterprise Editions

-For deployments requiring ingestion of schemas beyond the free tier limit, a commercial license from Sourcemeta is required.
 This licensing model enables us
-to:

 - Maintain and enhance the Registry's advanced capabilities
 - Provide enterprise-grade support and reliability